filipsnastins/concurrency-control-with-dynamodb/README.md

-# Concurrency Control and Database Locks with DynamoDB
+# Concurrency Control with DynamoDB

 Concurrency control ensures that concurrent operations are executed correctly and with optimal performance.
 The concurrency control mechanisms are necessary in a system that allows concurrent writes to the same resources.